Tuza's Conjecture for Threshold Graphs: Abstract

 \section{Abstract}

 Tuza famously conjectured in 1981 that in a graph without $k+1$ edge-disjoint triangles, it suffices to delete at most $2k$ edges to obtain a triangle-free graph.
 The conjecture holds for graphs with small treewidth or small maximum average degree, including planar graphs.
-However, for dense graphs that are neither cliques nor 4-colourable, only asymptotic results are known. \ifshort Here, we confirm the conjecture for threshold graphs, i.e.\@ graphs that are both split graphs and cographs. \fi \iflong Here, we confirm the conjecture for threshold graphs, i.e.\@ graphs that are both split graphs and cographs, and for co-chain graphs with both sides of the same size divisible by $4$.
+However, for dense graphs that are neither cliques nor 4-colourable, only asymptotic results are known.
+Here, we confirm the conjecture for threshold graphs, i.e.\@ graphs that are both split graphs and cographs, and for co-chain graphs with both sides of the same size divisible by $4$.